 My first blooper in Pantai Cenang & staying in the eco-accommodation of Green Village

 I did enjoy myself by doing working on writing jobs for an extra income in Kuah before I continued to Pantai Cenang.
 But in Pantai Cenang I mainly relaxed.
 Yes, I ´m also getting a bit lazy during this trip.
-I booked again an eco-accommodation, Green Village, but surprisingly they had a swimming pool.
+I booked again an eco-accommodation, Green Village (I receive a small commission on your purchase through this link, likewise if you use this link with Agoda), but surprisingly they had a swimming pool.
 What a luxury for me, so I got the most out of it.
 I also went to Langkawi Underwater world!
 Although I usually don´t like to support these attractions since I believe we should leave animals in their natural behaviour, I also saw some good things in this one.
 They really make people aware, educate children and it might serve to help getting more respect to the underwater life in the future.
 I don´t know but I went anyway and learned a lot, especially about the octopus!
 I decided not to go for diving since I only heard and read that the water could be quiet murky and that Koh Lipe was considered much better diving.
 Instead, I booked a snorkelling trip.
 And here yet another one of my typical Ellis bloopers: I missed the trip because I arrived one hour too late, due to the time difference between Malaysia and Thailand which I figured out on my 4th day on Langkawi!
 And first I almost started a discussion and told the people I´m 15 minutes, early.
 Till I realised..
 Really……!

 |I enjoyed the swimming pool in the eco accommodation!|